trinity24/trinity24.github.io/about.md

 <img src="/assets/headshot2.jpg" alt="headshot2" style="float: left;margin: 40px;">

 This site is managed by me (Sami Davies)!
-I am currently a first year PhD student in the [Department of Mathematics, Statistics, and Computer Science](http://www.math.uic.edu/) at the University of Illinois at Chicago, aka UIC.
-After completing this year at UIC, I'll be relocating -- I'm 1/2 of a [2 body problem](https://en.wikipedia.org/wiki/Two-body_problem_\(career\)) -- to a TBD PhD program in  either math or CS.
+I'm currently a first year PhD student in the [Department of Mathematics, Statistics, and Computer Science](http://www.math.uic.edu/) at the University of Illinois at Chicago.
+After completing this year at UIC, I'll be relocating to the University of Washington to continue working towards my PhD.
 I graduated from Carnegie Mellon with a BS in Mathematical Sciences in May 2015.
 The goal of this blog is to

-1. Introduce areas in my field of study, which particular pique my interest.
+* Introduce areas in my field of study, which particular pique my interest.
-2. Improve my ability to answer "So you're a math PhD student... what do you do?"
+* Improve my ability to answer "So you're a math PhD student... what do you do?"
-3. Selfishly relieve my own stress when I have my weekly quarter life crisis about "Wow I just spent 14 hours thinking about triangles.
+* Selfishly relieve my own stress when I have my weekly quarter life crisis about "Wow I just spent 14 hours thinking about triangles.
 Why am I doing this with my life."

-An event is said to happen **with high probability** if the probability of the event happening depends on some number $$n$$, and as $$n$$ tends towards $$\infty$$, the probability of the event occurring tends towards 1.  *With high probability* embraces the beauty of randomness in a chaotic world where very little in our daily lives actually occurs with high probability.
+An event is said to happen **with high probability** if the probability of the event happening depends on some number $$n$$, and as $$n$$ tends towards $$\infty$$, the probability of the event occurring tends towards 1.
+In a world where so much is uncertain, *with high probability* embraces the trustworthiness of mathematical settings.

+### More professional information

+TBA I can do things and I have done things, but too busy rn to tell you about them.